Heterogeneous Deep Graph Infomax: Problem Formulation

-In the next section, we will propose the novel method {\our} for heterogeneous graph representation learning, which is an unsupervised GNN model and is able to integrate information from different meta-paths through an attention mechanism.
+In the next section, we will propose the novel method {\our} for heterogeneous graph representation learning, which is an unsupervised GNN model and can integrate information from different meta-paths through an attention mechanism.